andrevenancio/snap-state/README.md

 # jsx-simple-state
-State management (hopefully) made simple.
+State management (hopefully) made simple under 1KB.

 ## Motivation
 You probably don't always need to use Redux or React Context API and wrapping your Consumer inside your Provider, or is it the other way around? 🤷‍♂️